 Individuals shall be eligible for the pledged Party Leader and Elected Official delegate positions according to the following priority: big city mayors and state-wide elected officials (to be given equal consideration); state legislative leaders, state legislators, and there state, county and local elected officials; and party leaders.
 Automatic delegates who chose to run for PLEO delegate will be given equal consideration with big city mayors and state-wide elected officials.
 (Rule 10 A.1 and Reg 4.16)

-An individual can qualify as a candidate for a position as a pledged PLEO delegate by filing a statement of candidacy by May 14, 2020, with the State Democratic Executive Committee office, located at 231 Capitol Street, Suite 107 Charleston, WV 25301 or by mail PO Box 11926 Charleston WV 25339, or by email Convention2020@wvdemocrats.com.
-Pledged PLEO delegate candidates must be identified as to singular presidentia preference.
+An individual can qualify as a candidate for a position as a pledged PLEO delegate by filing a statement of candidacy by May 14, 2020 5:00pm with the State Democratic Executive Committee office, located at 231 Capitol Street, Suite 107 Charleston, WV 25301 or by mail PO Box 11926 Charleston WV 25339, or by email Convention2020@wvdemocrats.com.
+Pledged PLEO delegate candidates must be identified as to singular presidential preference.
 However, the individual may file as a pledged PLEO at the same time they file for a district level delegate.
 The forms will be made available on January 8th either at the State Party Headquarters or on the state party website www.wvdems.org A delegate or alternate candidate may modify their singular presidential preference by submitting an updated pledge of support no later than the filing deadline.
 (Rule 10 A.1 and Reg.
 4.16)

 Presidential Candidate Right of Review